 Scientists are only just beginning to understand the many benefits of phytonutrients with more than 5000 being identified.
 Eating seasonally will naturally help you mix up the variety of fruit and veggies you eat, which is one of the best ways to benefit from all the phytonutrients they provide.
 Not only this, it also helps you to look forward to and treasure the foods that you may have missed during the different seasons.

-Supermarkets have largely contributed to many forgetting that tomatoes, citrus, cucumbers and many other fruits and vegetables simply aren’t available year-round.
-They are seasonal for a reason, let's explore our top 5 benefits of eating seasonally;
+Supermarkets have largely contributed to many forgetting that tomatoes, citrus, avocados, and many other fruits and vegetables simply aren’t available year-round.
+They are seasonal for a reason, let's explore our top benefits of eating seasonally: